Landmark Hospitals Executive Board

 Prior to joining Landmark Hospitals, Strash was an owner and CEO of Arise Healthcare in Austin, Texas, which included a physician-syndicated hospital, three ASCs and several outpatient locations with more than 100 physician partners.
 Strash also served as senior vice president of corporate services and board member for AMSURG Corp., which develops and operates over 250 outpatient surgery centers.
 Additionally, he has served as CEO of a number of hospitals, including: Paradise Valley Hospital in Phoenix, Arizona; Oro Valley Hospital in Tuscon, Arizona; Redmond Regional Medical Center in Rome, Georgia; and Palmyra Medical Center in Albany, Georgia.
 He spent over 10 years with HCA, or Hospital Corporation of America, initially as director of mergers and acquisitions, and then on to operational responsibility for more than a dozen surgery centers.
 Subsequently, he was promoted to running a number of HCA hospitals.

-Tom Kowacki is a proactive, meticulous corporate finance executive who brings more than 25 years of experience to his position as CFO of Landmark Hospitals.
-Most recently, Kowacki was the director of finance of Select Medical Corporation in Mechanicsburg, Pennsylvania, where he was responsible for all aspects of financial operations for 18 critical care hospitals.
+Tom Karwacki is a proactive, meticulous corporate finance executive who brings more than 25 years of experience to his position as CFO of Landmark Hospitals.
+Most recently, Karwacki was the director of finance of Select Medical Corporation in Mechanicsburg, Pennsylvania, where he was responsible for all aspects of financial operations for 18 critical care hospitals.
 Prior to that, he spent 20 years with Nextron Medical Technologies, Inc. (formerly Clinical Homecare) in Fairfield, New Jersey, rising from controller to CFO.

-Kowacki realizes significant cost savings and controls by analyzing expenses, identifying expendable costs, streamlining procedures, and implementing cost-effective solutions.
+Karwacki realizes significant cost savings and controls by analyzing expenses, identifying expendable costs, streamlining procedures, and implementing cost-effective solutions.
 He is a strategic planner and transformational change agent who continuously designs and institutes comprehensive financial strategies that incorporate the perspectives, needs, and goals of all decision-makers and stakeholders.

 Anthony Sagel, MD